3liz/lizmap-docker-compose/README.md

 ## Requirements

+- Docker Engine also knonw as Docker CE
-- Docker engine
+- Docker Compose plugin

-- docker-compose v2
+We recommend to use the docker's repository https://docs.docker.com/engine/install/

 ## Quick start